-Apple Inc.’s success is linked to the ability to use business strengths to overcome weaknesses and threats, and to exploit opportunities in the industry environment.
+Apple Inc. uses its business strengths to manage its weaknesses and external threats, and to successfully capitalize on opportunities in the industry environment.
 A SWOT analysis of the technology company gives strategic insights on maximizing business growth based on its strengths and opportunities.
 The SWOT analysis framework is a strategic management decision-making tool that determines the most pressing issues facing the company, based on the internal business conditions and the external environment.
 In this case, the SWOT analysis of Apple Inc. scans the business for relevant strengths, weaknesses, opportunities, and threats (SWOT variables), with reference to various industries and markets.
 The company operates in the computing technology (hardware and software), consumer electronics, cloud computing services, and online digital content distribution services industries.
 This condition necessitates that Apple develop a diverse set of strategies to ensure its competitiveness and business growth.

 This SWOT analysis of Apple Inc. presents the strategic factors that influence the decisions of CEO Tim Cook and managers in developing the business.
 With its operations in various markets around the world, the company deals with different sets of SWOT factors based on regional situations.
 Also, the Porter’s Five Forces analysis of Apple Inc. establishes that the company faces strong competitive force linked to the aggressiveness of other technology firms, such as Google, IBM, Amazon.com, Samsung, Microsoft, Sony, Lenovo, Dell, and PayPal.
 This competitive landscape requires innovative strategies and tactics to achieve continuous business growth and development, and to fulfill Apple’s corporate mission statement and corporate vision statement.